 The liver function may be affected through inflammatory pathways and may aggravate the pathogenic effects of alcohol on the liver.
 Researchers suggest that cigarette smoking does not directly affect the liver, but may enhance the effects of alcohol on liver cell injury in heavy drinkers.

 Treadmill Test (TMT)

-Treadmill test is primarily used to determine if your heart receives enough oxygen and proper blood flow when it needs it most, such as when you are exercising.
+The treadmill test is primarily used to determine if your heart receives enough oxygen and proper blood flow when it needs it most, such as when you are exercising.
 This test is recommended for people who complain of chest pains or other symptoms of coronary heart disease.

 Electrocardiogram or ECG test is recommended by doctors to also detect heart disease.
-It measures the regularity and speed of the heart beat and it also helps determine if, and where, heart damage has occurred.
+It measures the regularity and speed of the heartbeat and it also helps determine if, and where, heart damage has occurred.

 Smoking can cause severe damage to the heart.
 Research says that carbon monoxide in tobacco smoke binds with the hemoglobin in the red blood cells and prevents oxygen from getting to the heart.
 That can cause the heart to malfunction.
 Smoking also causes the narrowing, hardening or “clogging” of the heart’s blood vessels, slowing or blocking blood flow.

 A new study suggests that ensuring sufficient blood levels of Vitamin D may reduce the risk of reduced lung function in smokers.